RadxChangeSG/radxchangesg.github.io/about.md

 covering themes such as economy, politics, space, collective action, and identity.

-## Why RxC Singapore?

-RadicalxChange Singapore is the first RxC chapter we know of in Asia.
-Like the other chapters, it is autonomous from the Foundation but works collaboratively to contribute resources and discourse to the community.

-Controversial ideas can serve as a good catalyst for conversation: we think Radical Markets brought up plenty of those, and know of many communities in Singapore who want to critically engage with with economic and social policies.
-Chapter structure and governance:
-Regular meetups

-Face-to-face meetups are a great way for chapter members to share what they're working on, and get to know each other better.
-These meetups will likely involve a combination of structured activities (lightning talks, workshops) and unstructured time.

-## RxC Singapore Labs

-We expect many chapter members will already be working on their own projects, or looking for a team to join.
-RxC Singapore Labs is an informal "accelerator" program run by volunteer project managers, developers, and designers.
-As is convention in open source projects, we will use Github (https://github.com/RadxChangeSG/) as a collaboration platform.
-Hackathons and community events

-We look forward to supporting local events like hackathons and meetups, be it as experts or as participants.
-We are currently in discussion with Yale-NUS College Singapore to support a blockchain hackathon in early Mar 2019.
-Decentralised and democratic structure

-RxC Singapore is a collective of interested individuals and groups, driven by a spirit of experimentation and collaboration.
-The question of chapter governance is very much an open one, and presents an opportunity to experiment with methods like quadratic voting.

 ## Who should join:

 We welcome economists, hackers, political scientists, artists, environmentalists, mathematicians, lawyers, sociologists, engineers, historians, designers, and anyone interested in building better economic and political systems.